Skip to main content

 3. Unwrap your prosciutto, debone it, and remove the skin.
 Slice and eat!

-Note: We recommend doing a little research on the proper temperature and humidity for your location, as well as what good and bad mold looks like.
-This is a solid process, but it’s good to read up and educate yourself on the science behind the curing process before trying this at home.
+Note: We recommend doing a little research on the proper temperature and humidity for your location and what good and bad mold looks like.
+This is a solid process, but reading up and educating yourself on the science behind the curing process before trying this at home is good.

 How to slice prosciutto

 Unlike a lot of meats that can be sliced in advance (we’re looking at you, bacon), prosciutto is best when it is sliced to order, meaning only slice off what you need to use, and make the slices paper-thin — around 1/16 of an inch.
 It should be translucent when held up to a light.
 The reason for this is that it is salt-cured and dried meat.
-Once prosciutto is sliced, it tends to dry out and get tough very quickly, so it’s best to wait to slice it until right before you’re going to serve it.
+Once prosciutto is sliced, it tends to dry out and get tough very quickly, so it’s best to wait to slice it right before serving it.

 While most professional deli counters use industrial meat slicers to get that perfect cut, you can easily slice your own at home.
-You need a knife with a long, sharp blade that is wide; do not use a serrated knife.
+You need a knife with a long, sharp, wide blade; do not use a serrated knife.

 Hold the prosciutto by the thinner end and hold it steady against a wooden cutting board.
 Cut from the top, going against the grain, moving from the skinnier end of the meat to the wider end.
 Once you’re done, wrap the unsliced proscuitto in plastic wrap and store it in your fridge.